mary3210/project2/README.md

 6. Go to browser and refresh localhost

 ## Contributions
-For any contributions feel free to sumbit a pull request on this repository.
+For any contributions feel free to submit a pull request on this repository.

 ### Link to PLANNING.md
 [link to PLANNING.md](Planning.md)